DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

 \subsection{Fault Model}

-Transistor miniaturization leads to more efficient computational digital systems, whereas its reliability side-effects are becoming increasingly profound.
-With transistor scaling soft error rates increase significantly posing reliability concerns, in particular in the deployment of safety-critical applications \cite{chatterjee2014impact,sullivan2021characterizing,yan2020single}.
+Transistor miniaturization leads to more efficient computing systems, whereas its reliability side effects are becoming increasingly profound.
+With transistor scaling, soft error rates increase significantly, posing reliability concerns, in particular in the deployment of safety-critical applications \cite{chatterjee2014impact,sullivan2021characterizing,yan2020single}.
 Single Event Upset (SEU) due to soft errors may affect memory cells and flip a bit in a stored value.
 SEU in DNN accelerators affects either the parameters of a DNN (i.e., weights) or its activations (i.e., layers' inputs), which are stored in memory elements such as registers or on-chip memories \cite{ibrahim2020soft,ahmadilivani2024systematic}.

-For reliability analysis, the multi-bit fault model is more realistic, however, it requires a huge fault space to consider all combinations, i.e., $3^{n-1}$ combinations where n is the number of bits.
-On the other hand, it is demonstrated that the single-bit fault model provides a high fault coverage of multiple-bit faults \cite{bushnell2004essentials}.
-Therefore, analyzing the reliability of DNNs based on a single-bit fault model is valid for obtaining the VF of models.
-This fault model is in line with the other works in the literature \cite{ahmadilivani2023deepvigor,chen2019binfi}.

-Therefore, in this paper we build our analysis based on the single-bit fault model in weights and activations separately.
-We assume that a single parameter or a single input to a layer is faulty which is propagated to the output of the corresponding layer.
-By mathematical analysis, we model the fault propagation to the output of neurons and DNNs, resulting in calculating VF for them.
+In this paper, we build the mathematical analysis based on the single-bit error model in weights and activations separately.
+We assume that a single parameter or a single input to a layer is faulty, which is propagated to the output of the corresponding layer.
+By mathematical analysis, we model the fault propagation to the output of neurons and CNNs, resulting in calculating VF for them.
+In reliability analysis, it is not feasible to exploit the multiple-bit fault model since it requires a huge fault space to consider all the $2^n$ combinations, where $n$ is the number of bits and each bit can be in one of the two states: fault-free, or faulty.
+On the other hand, it is demonstrated that tests achieving full fault coverage on the single-bit fault model cover a vast majority of multiple-bit faults as well {\cite{bushnell2004essentials}}.